 - 1 MAE113 can be taken in Year 1 if a student is not required to take MAE103. - 2 One of the following: POE102 or PSE105. - 3 Credits required for the Science core requirement are 1 credit in Chemistry or Biology and 1 credit in Physics.

-Students wishing to complete a double major, one of which is in History, are required to complete the 16 credits as above, and meet the requirements for a major as set out in the second discipline and the following athletics and language courses:
+Students wishing to complete a double major, one of which is in History, are required to complete the 16 credits as above, and meet the requirements for a major as set out in the second discipline.